 230VV, 50HzHz

-Avignon is generally a safe destination for travelers, with low crime rates and a welcoming atmosphere.
-However, as with any destination, it's important to be aware of your surroundings and take precautions to protect yourself and your belongings.
+Gordes is generally a safe destination with low crime rates.
+However, it's always important to take basic precautions to protect yourself and your belongings.

 Car, Bike, Scooter